 A basic infrastructure is indispensable in order to carry out development at the abstraction level of design components and also in order to present a system's design in an appropriate form to development and maintenance personnel.
 Tools are needed for the application of design components on a large scale.
 Tool support can be provided at the design and source code level, depending on the way design component information is stored.

 At the design level, all development steps are done at the design component level, and the source code is simply generated whenever wanted.
 Any application specific code has to be integrated into design component instantiations.
 In this scenario, it is necessary to have a compiler integrated into the system, such that errors and warnings can be shown at the component level.
 At the source code level, all the information about design components is kept in the source code, e.g., in special comments.
-Users can utilize any tools operating on the source, presents it to the users, lets them make modifications, and makes the appropriate modifications in the source code.
+Users can utilize any tools operating on the source code, and they can use the design component tool, which extracts the design view out of the source, presents it to the users, lets them make modifications, and makes the appropriate modifications in the source code.
 The tool also has to check for inconsistencies, e.g., source code that does not belong to any design component.

 Tool support can also be provided at both the source code and the design level.
 In this case, both views will be available as separate documents.
 Thus, the tool can read in design information, but can also extract this information out of source code.
 This tool can be used for both forward and reverse engineering.
 If both design information and source code were available, then checks for inconsistencies can and will have to be done.
+Information about design components can be stored in many forms.
+Its widespread acceptance has lead us to experiment with the Extensible Markup Language (XML) [32].
+This enables us to use standard editors to administer design information before we have more comfortable tools available.

-Documenting design components in the source code can be done with comments like that used for javadoc [28].
+Documenting design components in the source code can be done with comments like that used for javadoc [25, 29].
 The comments will contain information about name, type, and role of design components.
 This information can be used to recreate design information.
 The generated documentation can include a list of design component instantiations with links to all involved roles as well as links to general information of the specific type of design component.
 As a first step, we have developed an extension to javadoc to support this kind of documentation.
-A simple example documentation can be found in [26].
-Currently, we are working on tools to administer design components on a higher level of abstraction and to support design composition.
-For this purpose, we have started to develop an extension to the Eclipse programming environment [5].
+A simple example documentation can be found in [24].
+Currently, we are working on tools to administer design components on a higher level of abstraction and to support design composition in a programming environment [27].